Magnesium Supplements: What You Need to Know

 Magnesium rich foods | How much magnesium do I need? | Why supplement with magnesium? | How to take Magnesium for optimal absorption? | How to find a good magnesium supplement

 Magnesium is also called the master mineral.
-It is needed for literally everything in the body.
+It is needed for many processes in the body.
 It strengthens bones and ensures that your nerves can function properly.
-If you suffer from headaches, muscle cramps or lack energy, you may lack magnesium.
+If you suffer from fatigue, muscle cramps or lack energy, you may lack magnesium.
 Modern agricultural practices have depleted magnesium levels in the soil, reducing its availability in our food.
 Consequently, a significant portion of the population may not get enough magnesium from their diet alone, with estimates suggesting that 50% of people might be deficient. [*], [*]

 Pumpkin Seeds – 100g = 534mg